 Baculoviruses are created in vivo and production is often automated which makes it predictable and inexpensive because of the use of inexpensive growing mediums and the natural process of fermentation.
 It is estimated that application in the USA costs $6-10/acre which is competitive with prices for industrialized chemical pest control options.

-In order for the use of Baculovirus to expand the following improvements must be made:
+For the use of Baculovirus to expand the following improvements must be made:

 - Genetic engineering must result in a 50% increase in the speed of the kill time